 "As a father of an infant child, I would look for content to stimulate my daughter; so my wife and I filled the house with picture books.
 I had come across the odd TV show that would have a performer reading children's books to children, but after a while I was disappointed at the lack of books that had lead characters that look like my daughter and also the lack of books that reflected our heritage.

-So I decided to create a children's TV show where children would get fantastic stories to read to them by brilliant actors; but most importantly those books project forward the voices of African, Caribbean & African American authors; and the lead characters also represent the same background.
+So I decided to create a children's TV show where children would get fantastic stories to read to them by brilliant actors; but most importantly those books project forward the voices of Black authors; and the lead characters also represent the same background.
 It's really important that children can see themselves reflected on the page and on the screen as they begin to develop and navigate the world.

 Our aim is to educate and entertain children all over the world and redress some imbalances in children's TV programming.
 I think we've created a beautiful show which parents & all children will love."